Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Timeline: 1 week (5–8 hours total)

-Purpose: Create rules so the team makes decisions without constantly asking
+Purpose: Create rules so the team makes decisions without constantly asking.

-Decision Authority Matrix
+Decision Authority Matrix for Delegation Decisions:

 For each common scenario, define: Who decides + Decision rule